-Penn Station’s glowing expansion, the fairly new Moynihan Train Hall, will soon be connected to one of NYC’s best parks, the High Line.
+The Moynihan Connector is a new elevated pathway that gives pedestrians a safe connection between Penn Station’s glowing expansion, the fairly new Moynihan Train Hall, and one of NYC’s best parks, the High Line.

-Former Governor Andrew Cuomo made the announcement back in his 2021 State of the State address, saying that it would be part of “the most ambitious redevelopment that New York City has seen in decades” (including other plans for redeveloping the West Side like Penn Station renovations & more).
+Former Governor Andrew Cuomo made the initial announcement about the project back in his 2021 State of the State address, saying that it would be part of “the most ambitious redevelopment that New York City has seen in decades” (including other plans for redeveloping the West Side like Penn Station renovations & more).

-The new elevated path, called the “Moynihan Connector,” will join the High Line at 30th Street to the Moynihan Train Hall through the new Manhattan West public plaza on 31st Street and Dyer Avenue.
-New Yorkers will be able to walk from Penn Station to the Meatpacking District by only crossing a singular street!
+The new elevated path, called the “Moynihan Connector,” joins the High Line at 30th Street to the Moynihan Train Hall through the new Manhattan West public plaza on 31st Street and Dyer Avenue.
+It allows New Yorkers to walk from Penn Station to the Meatpacking District by only crossing a singular street!

-The entire project will end on 9th Avenue directly across from the entrance to the Farley Building and the new Moynihan Train Hall.
-Ground broke on the Connector in February 2022, and construction ramped up in the past year.
+The entire project ends on 9th Avenue directly across from the entrance to the Farley Building and the new Moynihan Train Hall.
+Ground broke on the Connector in February 2022, and construction was completed in just 18 months.

-The green-ified Woodland Bridge will essentially function as a 370-foot-long planter, with custom-shaped precast concrete panels that can hold up to five feet of soil and will become home to flowers, plants and even large-scale trees.
-The bridge’s walkway will be suspended over the planter soil, with perforations for rainwater, allowing for natural irrigation.
+The green-ified Woodland Bridge will essentially function as a 370-foot-long planter, with custom-shaped precast concrete panels that can hold up to five feet of soil and be home to flowers, plants, and even large-scale trees.
+The bridge’s walkway is suspended over the planter soil, with perforations for rainwater, allowing for natural irrigation.

-In addition to natural elements, the bridges could also provide more space for the High Line’s famous public art installations.
+In addition to natural elements, the bridges will also provide more space for the High Line’s famous public art installations.

-Extending the High Line will give pedestrians safe, unobstructed access to the far West Side of Manhattan via two bridges that will connect to the 10th Avenue terminus of the High Line, the original press release shares.
+Extending the High Line gives pedestrians safe, unobstructed access to the far West Side of Manhattan via two bridges that connect to the 10th Avenue terminus of the High Line, the original press release shared.